Mass scaling relations for dark halos from an analytic universal outer density profile: Results

 \subsection{Mass density profile of simulated halos}

-We first confirm that the type of profiles examined here do cluster around a most probable behavior which our analytical profile aims to model.
+We first confirmed that the type of profiles examined here do cluster around a most probable behavior which our analytical profile aims to model.
 Figure \ref{Fig. bundle} presents the compiled profiles from the MDPL2 simulation at $z=0$.
 The colorbar indicates the density of lines on the plot.
 This visualization clearly shows that most profiles tend to converge around a common profile.
 In Fig.~\ref{Fig. bundle} the independent variable $\rm \tilde{M}=M/M_{200}$ is equivalent to $\beta$ in the analytic profile of Eq.~\ref{enclosed_beta}, assuming that $\rm M_{200}$ is a reasonable approximation of the true relaxed mass $m$ of the central cluster.

 To formally capture and represent this pattern, we grouped these normalized profiles into 40 linear mass bins, from 0 to \(\rm 4\times M_{200}\).
 For each bin, we determined the most probable value (mode) of the density.
 This was achieved by employing a Gaussian kernel density estimator \footnote{For the bandwidth determination the algorithm that we employed used Scott's rule \citep{Scotts_rule}.} \citep{SciPy} to model the probability density function (PDF) of densities in the bin, and subsequently identifying the density for which the PDF is maximum.
+The resulting mode profile is depicted by the red solid line in Fig. ~\ref{Fig. 1.}, closely tracking regions with high profile density, as anticipated.

-We next test the extent to which our analytic profile matches the most probable profile seen in simulations.
+We next tested the extent to which our analytic profile matches the most probable profile seen in simulations.
 In Fig.~\ref{Fig. 2.}, we overlay the analytical profile with the mode of the profiles derived from the MDPL2 simulation.
 Different curve colors stand for different redshifts of our halo samples.
 For the analytical profile, we incorporate the cosmological parameters from the simulation ($\rm \Omega_m, \Omega_{\Lambda}, h_0, n_s$) and the median value of $\rm M_{200}$ for the halo sample (\(\rm 6.3\times 10^{14}\ M_{_\odot}\) for \(\rm z=0\) halos and \(\rm 1.2\times 10^{14}\ M_{_\odot}\) for \(\rm z=1\)).
 The lower panel compares the simulated and analytical profiles by examining their ratio.

 The analytical profiles, developed using the spherical collapse model to evolve linearly extrapolated overdensities into the non-linear regime, tend to infinity as the enclosed mass approaches $\rm M_{200}$ \footnote{Under our assumptions, the model assumes virialization for simulated clusters when the density is 200 times the background mass density, a consequence of employing spherical top hat thresholds; for a recent discussion see \cite{Delos}.}.
 For $\tilde{M} \equiv \beta \geq 1$, the analytical profile shows an excellent alignment with the mode profile; fluctuations are within 15\%.
 The profile exhibits little variation with redshift, beyond what is encoded in the overall increase of average background matter density with increasing redshift.